particle-iot/docs/src/content/tutorials/projects/particle-pi-security-camera.md

 ## Introduction

 Welcome to the official tutorial for building your very own Particle-connected security camera with Raspberry Pi!
-This project uses the Raspberry Pi integration with the Particle Cloud to control a PIR sensor, Neopixel LED ring, and Raspberry Pi camera to watch for intruders, snap a photo, and upload it to the web via Dropbox.
+This project uses the Raspberry Pi integration with the Particle Cloud to control a PIR sensor, NeoPixel LED ring, and Raspberry Pi camera to watch for intruders, snap a photo, and upload it to the web via Dropbox.

 All firmware and software files for the project are located at the following GitHub repository:
 [https://github.com/spark/particle-pi-camera](https://github.com/spark/particle-pi-camera)